Hear Word!

-The playwright was inspired byVagina Monologues" and "For Colored Girls who have Considered Suicide.
-The play combines song and dance and is performed agitprop on stage or in open air spaces,.

-Hear Word! is the first Nigerian stage play to appear at the American Repertory Theatre.
+Hear Word! is the first Nigerian play to be staged at the American Repertory Theatre.
+The play transferred to The Public's Under the Radar Festival, where it was positively reviewed by the New York Times.

 Description

+Hear Word! is produced by iOpenEye Africa Foundation, and sometimes in partnership with international theaters, global and local nonprofit organisations and leading corporations in Nigeria.

-Hear Word! runs for 90 minutes and is delivered by a cast of 10 female performers, 3 male percussionists and 1 female director.
-It is agitprop theater and can be performed without a set or in a site-specific location, combining song, dance, sketches and soliloquies.
+The play runs for 90 minutes and is delivered by a cast of 10 female performers, 3 male percussionists and 1 female director.
+It is agitprop theater and can be performed without a set or in a site-specific location.
 The cast will sometimes do street storms, performing the show unannounced in markets, bus stops and university campuses.

-Hear Word! is a piece of Nigerian performance art that combines artistry, social commentary and true-life stories of gender inequality and transformation.
 The show targets real issues affecting the lives of women and which limit their potential for independence, leadership and meaningful contribution to society.

+At the end of each show, audiences can participate in a moderated open dialogue session, which includes the actors and local gender issues stakeholders.

 Plot

-The play starts off with lighthearted and somewhat humorous monologues depicting everyday situations where women navigate a patriarchal world in which they are marginalized.
-Groping, harassment, exclusion etc. including scenes which boldly highlight ways in which women themselves contribute to their own marginalization.
+The play starts off with lighthearted and somewhat humorous monologues depicting everyday situations where women navigate a patriarchal world in which they are marginalized: groping, harassment, exclusion etc. including scenes which boldly highlight ways in which women themselves contribute to their own marginalization.

-This lightheartedness soon gives way to a section of vivid monologues portraying harmful ways in which women are victimized and oppressed, including molestation, child brides and gender based violence and abuse.
-This painful section is punctuated by a shrill call to action chant in Yoruba which ushers in an exhilarating and refreshing second half of the play with powerful portraits of resistance, triumph and celebration.
-The final piece re-captures the different themes in the play with a direct appeal to audiences to get engaged in becoming part of the solution.
+This lightheartedness soon gives way to a section of vivid monologues portraying harmful ways in which women are victimized, devalued, and oppressed: including molestation, child marriage, rape, sex trafficking, and domestic violence.

+This painful section is punctuated by a shrill call to action in the form of a chant in Yoruba which ushers in an exhilarating and refreshing second half of the play with powerful portraits of resistance, triumph and celebration.
+The play concludes with a piece that re-captures the different themes in the play, and a direct appeal to audiences to get engaged, take action, and become part of the solution.

-Background and meaning
+Background

-Hear Word! is derived from a Nigerian Pidgin-English phrase, which means to "Listen and Comply".
-The play was created and co-written by Ifeoma Fafunwa, a Nigerian playwright and director.
-Fafunwa started her career as an Architect in the United States, where she worked for at least 20 years.
-She returned to Nigeria and in 2009, began curating real-life stories, from women across Nigeria, as well as her own personal stories to produce the play, Hear Word!.
+Hear Word! is derived from a Nigerian Pidgin-English phrase, which means "Listen and Comply".
+The play was created and co-written by Ifeoma Fafunwa, a Nigerian playwright, producer and director.
+In 2001, she began writing, curating and documenting real-life stories from women across Nigeria, as well as her own personal stories, some of which ended up in the play, Hear Word!

 The play presents an intimate view into the obstacles that Nigerian women face, including stories of domestic violence, absence of women from positions of power, resilience and resistance, shattering the culture of silence, overturning the status quo, abuse, disrespect, bravery, sisterhood and joy.